Former Algerian freedom fighter, Foreign Minister, conflict mediator and UN diplomat; an expert in peacekeeping and post-conflict reconstruction.

 As Special Representative of the UN Secretary-General and Head of the United Nations Assistance Mission in Afghanistan from 2001 to 2004, he was responsible for overseeing all political, human rights, relief, recovery and reconstruction activities in the country.
 Mr Brahimi also served as the Secretary-General's Special Envoy for Afghanistan between 1997 and 1999.

-In 2004 he served as UN Special Envoy in Iraq, and he is currently the Joint Special Representative of the UN and Arab League for Syria.
+In 2004 he served as UN Special Envoy in Iraq, and was Joint Special Representative of the UN and Arab League for Syria from 2012-2014.

 The Brahimi Report